 Art reaches wider audiences than ever before, both in museums and galleries and via digital media.
 This course will teach you to understand the crucial role of art in society both in the past and today.

-It combines first-hand analysis and research into why art (both images and objects) is produced, when, where, by whom and for whom.
-You’ll question the ways in which it has been written about and examined over time, and you'll address how racial, cultural and gendered narratives shape our understanding.
+Designed to appeal to students from a wide range of backgrounds, including those who haven't previously studied the discipline, this course combines first-hand research and analysis into why art is produced, when, where, by whom and for whom.
+You’ll question the ways in which art has been written about and examined over time from various critical perspectives, and you'll address how political, cultural and gendered narratives shape our understanding of it.

 The curation and circulation of art are two key themes that make this degree distinctive.
-There’s a particular focus on how art is displayed (in museums, galleries, printed material or digital formats) and interpreted – and how this is used in other fields like journalism, politics and international relations.
+There’s a particular focus on how art is displayed and interpreted (in museums, galleries, printed material and digital formats) and how art relates to other fields like business, fashion, politics and international relations.

 Learn in London – the UK's creative hub

-You’ll be offered exciting opportunities including curating your own exhibition, going on placement, exploring London and taking annual overnight trips – and you’ll be supported in developing your own entrepreneurial ideas.
-You'll develop a specialized knowledge, and build a valuable network of contacts.
+You’ll be offered exciting opportunities including curating your own exhibition, going on a placement, exploring London and taking annual trips – and you’ll be supported in developing your own entrepreneurial ideas.
+You'll develop a specialised knowledge, and build a valuable network of contacts.

-- Toured private collections such as those at the Deutsche Bank
+- Tour private collections such as at the Deutsche Bank

-- Enjoyed immersive experiences at Superblue London and Frameless
+- Enjoy immersive experiences at Superblue London and Frameless

-- Produced their own photograms with experts at Darkroom London
+- Produce their own photograms with experts at Darkroom London

-- Philippa Abrahams – a BBC expert on artists' materials
+- Philippa Abrahams – BBC expert on artists' materials

 - Anna Gordon – photojournalist for The Guardian, Financial Times, Reuters